-Lent is a time when seafood is consumed more than any other time of the year.
+Lent is when seafood is consumed more than any other time of the year.

-A spike in delivery orders for seafood can be expected over the weekend as Catholics all over the Philippine abstain from eating meat.
-As this year’s Holy Week is spent indoors due to the coronavirus and the enhanced community quarantine in Luzon, how will this affect the number of orders for seafood delivery?
+A spike in delivery orders for seafood can be expected over the weekend as Catholics all over the Philippines abstain from eating meat.
+As this year’s Holy Week is spent indoors due to COVID-19 and the enhanced community quarantine, how will this affect the number of orders for seafood delivery?
 How will restaurants respond to the challenges of seafood delivery?
 Here are some useful tips for possible seafood runs.

 Fish and shellfish

 As a general rule, cooked seafood should not be left at room temperature for more than two hours.
-For cold seafood like sushi and sashimi, you can place the container in a plastic bag with ice to make sure that it stays fresh for serving.
+For cold seafood like sushi and sashimi, you can place the container in a plastic bag with ice to make sure it stays fresh.